Classic Sour Cherry Pie with Lattice Top

 For all that simplicity, it comes out of the oven looking like an old fashioned lattice pie.
 The crust is tender, flaky, and full of butter.
 We sugar the lattice, so it gets extra crispy, and it tastes wonderful with the tart cherries.
 Those cherries are so juicy, lightly sweet, and summer fresh — this pie has nothing in common with the bright red, syrupy cherry pies that taste like they come from cans.

-This is the pie to bring to every barbecue and potluck you attend this summer.
+This is the pie to bake for every barbecue and birthday you have this summer.
 With its crispy crust and plump cherries, it’s perfect paired with a scoop of vanilla ice cream.
-You’ll definitely come home with an empty pie dish!
-If the thought of that is heartbreaking, do as our grandmothers did and make two pies while you’re at it — one for home, one for the party.
+You’ll definitely end the night with an empty pie dish!
+If the thought of that is heartbreaking, do as our grandmothers did and make two pies while you’re at it — one for dinner, one the next day.

 Tip: If you prefer, you can make this pie with sweet, dark cherries.
 You’ll want to balance out that sweetness with a bit more lemon juice.
 Three tablespoons total should do it